createdotnet/API-Documentation/get-started.md

 ## Authentication

-Authentication tokens are connected to a site and must be sent with every api request as an HTTP Header called 'Token'.
+Authentication tokens are connected to a site and must be sent with every api request as an HTTP Header called 'X-Token'.

 {% highlight php %}
-Token=<mytokengoeshere>
+X-Token=<mytokengoeshere>
 {% endhighlight %}

 ### Input with no token header